CL-Victor/cl_staking_check_bot/README.md

    - If space is available and the available amount has changed since the last post, it triggers a tweet.

 2. **Posting Alerts**:
-   - Tweets the available amount of LINK with the custom GIF:
+   - Tweets the available amount of LINK:
      ```text
      🔥 LINK Staking Pool Update: 5,454 LINK just freed up! 🔓
      💎 Stake now: https://staking.chain.link #Chainlink